cboudereau/cboudereau.github.io/_posts/2017-08-09-why-parser.markdown

 After 2 weeks in production, I discover a corner case like this :

-A Id could be represent as
+An Id could be represent as

 ```
 <root>